Eddie Booth

-Edward H. "Eddie" Booth (Born: Brooklyn, New York) was an American Major League Baseball player, who played as a right fielder for four teams during his five-year professional baseball career.
+Edward H. Booth was an American professional baseball player who played for four teams during his five-year major-league career.

 Personal life

 There is nothing concrete about when he was born or died, but Peter Morris indicates that there is a possible match, a strong candidate who died in New York City on December 21, 1928, hasn't been able to prove that he’s the same man.